DS-73/Julia-BreastCancerPrediction/ReadMe.md

 ### ReadME

 ## Description
-In this project a Machine Learning model was created to predict breast cancer diagnosis prediction.
+In this project a Machine Learning model was created for breast cancer diagnosis prediction.

 For model, onehotencoding was performed on data was done in-order to make it suitable for training and testing.
-Also, it is a Logistic Regression model under the hood which was responsible for high accuracy..
+Also, it is a Logistic Regression model under the hood which was responsible for high accuracy.

 Operating System - Windows 10